struts2spring/OpalDatabaseVisualizer/README.md

 |7|On connection switching to activily open new tab in editor||
 |8|updating status bar with enahace status bar||
 |9|Refreshing tree after updating it|comming|

+---
+need to work on refresh after execution of Create statement.